 This is where the brunt of the picture takes place, with one hell of a sword fight as its climax.
 The fight's use of slow-motion is fully engrossing.
 It does not just add further style points to the proceedings but creates real emotional gravitas for Tamon's plight.
 It's a sequence certain western filmmakers could really learn from.

 So yes, while Ishibashi derives his style from practically anything and everything under the cinematic sun, Milocrorze

 This isn't to say the film is perfect.
 There are some rather long-winded stretches, and a few scenes where emotions drain well before the intended impact.
 This rarely though, if ever, detracts from one's overall enjoyment of the picture.
 I just pray this isn't the highlight of Ishibashi's filmography, and so early in too.
 The guy has oodles of talent, and if he plays his cards right, essentially not falling into the trap of a one-trick pony, he very well could be one of the brightest spots in the next decade of Japanese Cinema.

+Grady Hendrix's whiz-bang introductions has me giddy with anticipation... and I won't even be in attendance!
+So while it may not end up being the best film at this year's festival, its splashy and earnest filmmaking is certainly the perfect way to kick off NYAFF's tenth anniversary festivities.
 Milocrorze: A Love Story has its North American premiere this Friday, July 1st with Ishibashi and Yamada in attendance.
 Prior to the screening Yamada will receive the Star Asia Rising Star Award.
 The film plays again as a co-presentation with Japan Cuts: The New York Festival of Contemporary Japanese Cinema on Sunday, July 10th.
 Further info and tickets can be found at NYAFF's website.